 Client Relationship Summary

-U.S. Financial Advisors, LLC is registered with the U.S. Securities and Exchange Commission (“SEC”) as an investment adviser.
-Clients and prospective clients should be aware that brokerage and investment advisory services and fees differ, and it is important for retail investors to understand the differences.
-Free and simple tools are available to research advisory firms like us at investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers and investing.
+Napier Financial, LLC (“Napier Financial” or “Firm”) is registered with the Securities and Exchange Commission (SEC) as an investment adviser.
+Brokerage and investment advisory services and fees differ, and it is essential for you to understand these differences.
+Free and simple tools are available to research firms and our Financial Professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.

 Item 2.
 Relationships and Services